gilles-yvetot/clock/README.md

 # clock
-Animated clock, soon to bean electrical device
+Animated clock, soon to be an electrical device